Lythom/TopDownVoxelsEngine/Documentation/README.md

 ### Client

-- Open the VoxelsEngineUnity project in Unity + IDE (we use Rider)
+- Open the TopDownVoxelsEngineUnity project in Unity + IDE (we use Rider)
-- Shared project in located under `VoxelsEngineUnity/Assets/Shared`.
+- Shared project in located under `TopDownVoxelsEngineUnity/Assets/Shared`.
 Compilation is handled by Unity client-side, and by netstandard2.1 platform server-side.
 It must remains compatible in both contexts.
 Sirenix annotations have been added in the server project so that client can use them.
 - Use play mode to run the client
-- Most game files are into `VoxelsEngineUnity/Assets/VoxelsEngine`
+- Most game files are into `TopDownVoxelsEngineUnity/Assets/VoxelsEngine`

 ### Nullable